Menditect/documentation/additional/01-howtos/05-design-tests/generate-test.md

 - If the object is nonpersistable, or if the database does not contain any objects of the necessary entity, MTA will use random values for the Object's attributes.
 - *Primitive* microflow parameters will always be filled with random values.

-### Record Test

-It is possible to generate teststeps based on recorded user actions, by creating a [Recording](../../../mta/recording).
-By executing the resulting teststeps, the recorded actions are essentially replayed.

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)